Come Experience Thousands of Years of

 Seniors over 60 are free (promo code “60free”/must sign up online)

 Please arrive 15 minutes early with a water bottle.
 Wear comfortable loose fitting clothing.
 Class will be on the berm closest to Monroe between Sangamon and Peoria.
 A mask is not required as we will maintain at least 10 feet of space between participants.
 However, when approaching the area reserved in the park, it may not be possible to social distance.
+The area is partially shaded so feel free to bring sunscreen and/or hat.

 If weather prohibits this class, it will be virtual via ZOOM.
 Notifications will be sent by email regarding the change of class from in person to virtual.